Exploring the Biblical meaning of 'Loving Our Neighbors’

 And in Romans 8:35-37: "When we have trouble or calamity, when we are hunted down or destroyed, is it because he doesn’t love us any more?
 And if we are hungry or penniless or in danger or threatened with death, has God deserted us?
 No ... overwhelming victory is ours through Christ who loved us enough to die for us."

-One Minor Prophet expressed it eloquently: "Even though the fig trees are all destroyed, and there is neither blossom left nor fruit; though the olive crops all fail, and the fields lie barren; even if the flocks die in the fields and the cattle barns are empty, yet I will rejoice in the Lord; I will be happy in the God of my salvation."
-(Hab 3:17-18.)
+One Minor Prophet expressed it eloquently: "Even though the fig trees are all destroyed, and there is neither blossom left nor fruit; though the olive crops all fail, and the fields lie barren; even if the flocks die in the fields and the cattle barns are empty, yet I will rejoice in the Lord; I will be happy in the God of my salvation" (Hab 3:17-18).

-Many "wealth" promises are only fulfilled in heaven.
+Many "wealth" promises are fulfilled in heaven.

 The beggar Lazarus (Luke 16:19-31) never obtained earthly wealth.
 But when the rich man died and pleaded for water, Abraham told him "Son, remember that during your lifetime you had everything you wanted, and Lazarus had nothing.
 So now he is here being comforted and you are in anguish."

-"They were hungry and sick and ill-treated – too good for this world ... none of them received all that God had promised them; for God wanted them to wait and share the even better rewards that were prepared for us."
-(Heb.
-11:38-40)
+"They were hungry and sick and ill-treated – too good for this world ... none of them received all that God had promised them; for God wanted them to wait and share the even better rewards that were prepared for us" (Heb.
+11:38-40).

 Also read: Matt.
-19:30, Luke 12:33-34, 13:30, Heb.
+19:30; Luke 12:33-34; 13:30; Heb.
 10:32-34.

 Others are realized on earth over many years.